The best gaming PCs in 2021 | CNN Underscored

 - Storage: 256SSD, 1TB HDD

-Looking at price tags on gaming desktops can be panic inducing.
+Looking at price tags on gaming desktops can be panic-inducing.
 The Lenovo Legion 5i, on the other hand, gives you respectable performance in even the most demanding games at an affordable price.
 And, if you’re feeling adventurous down the road and want to boost its capabilities, all you have to do is remove a pane of glass and swap out a component or three.

 The Legion isn’t as flashy as the Aegis RS, but it’s still clearly a gaming PC.
 The Legion logo on the front of the case has an RGB light behind it, and a single strip of RGB lights along the top of the inside of the case lights up the components behind the glass.
 You can change the lights through the Lenovo Vantage app, but don’t expect full control.
 Instead of having every color of the rainbow available to you, you’re given three choices for which lights to have on, and one color: blue.
 You can, however, swap out any of the fans inside the case with RGB fans of your choice if you want a more colorful experience.

 The top of the case has two USB ports, audio in/out jacks, and a power button.
 On the rear of the case, you’ll find four USB ports and a lone USB-C port, a minimal amount compared to other desktops, but you should have enough to connect your keyboard, mouse and an external storage drive or two.
-There’s a Gigabit Ethernet port if you want a wired internet connection, and WiFi 6 if you don’t.
+There’s a Gigabit Ethernet port if you want a wired internet connection, and Wi-Fi 6 if you don’t.

 Rounding out the specs is an Intel Core i5-11400 CPU, Nvidia GTX 1660 Super, 8GB of memory, a 256GB SSD and a 1TB HDD for additional storage.

-The sum of those parts is a gaming PC that can handle 1080p gaming at 60 FPS with ease, as long as you’re willing to tinker with graphics settings for the most resource-intensive games, like Black Ops.
+The sum of those parts is a gaming PC that can handle 1080p gaming at 60 fps with ease, as long as you’re willing to tinker with graphics settings for the most resource-intensive games, like Black Ops.
 Heck, you might even get away with some 4K gaming on games that don’t require every ounce of processing power.

 To be clear, the Legion 5i scored the lowest out of the testing group on benchmarks and real-world tests.
 But that’s plenty in the real world, so long as you aren’t looking for extreme graphics performance.
-When playing Call of Duty: Black Ops Cold War, the Legion easily hits a respectable 89 FPS on max settings at 1080p.
+When playing Call of Duty: Black Ops Cold War, the Legion easily hits a respectable 89 fps on max settings at 1080p.
 At 4K, though, the system starts to struggle.
-In the same game, it reached 29 FPS, borderline unplayable for a fast-paced first-person shooter like Call of Duty.
+In the same game, it reached 29 fps, borderline unplayable for a fast-paced first-person shooter like Call of Duty.

 But the Legion just isn’t built for 4K gaming anyway.
 Down the road, if you find you’re not happy with the level of performance, you can always buy a more powerful graphics card, gaining improved graphics with more advanced features like real-time ray-tracing and better 4K performance.
-Alternatively, some other Legion 5i models offer better graphics and processor performance out of the box, but cost nearly double the model we tested.
+Alternatively, some other Legion 5i models offer better graphics and processor performance out of the box, but cost nearly twice as much as the model we tested.

 When it comes to preinstalled software, the Legion 5i doesn’t have a whole lot.
 The previously mentioned Lenovo Vantage is installed, but so is McAfee’s antivirus software.
 That’s par for the course on entry-level computers, and the Legion 5i is no different.
 Thankfully, once your free trial ends you can remove it with a few clicks of the mouse.
 And the Legion 5i handled more common computing tasks like browsing the web or bouncing between work documents with ease.

 The Legion 5i didn’t blow us away, but for the money we don’t have much to complain about.
-At $949, you’re getting a capable gaming computer that pushes pixels perfectly well at 1080p and provides an enjoyable gaming experience.
+For $950, you’re getting a capable gaming computer that pushes pixels perfectly well at 1080p and provides an enjoyable gaming experience.
 And when you’re ready, you can slowly upgrade and tweak your system.
 Or don’t do that at all.
 That’s what’s great about owning a gaming PC.

 How we tested

 We tested every gaming desktop using the same 4K monitor, gaming keyboard and gaming mouse.
-After we connected each desktop in our testing pool to the necessary accessories, weran a mix of performance-based benchmarks to obtain quantitative metrics that we could then combine with our personal experience during real-world use.
+After we connected each desktop in our testing pool to the necessary accessories, we ran a mix of performance-based benchmarks to obtain quantitative metrics that we could then combine with our personal experience during real-world use.
 We used Geekbench 5 along with PCMark 10’s extended benchmark test to measure multitasking capabilities.

 Our daily use consisted of some work but mostly play.
-More specifically, we ran gaming benchmarks with built-in tools for Shadow of the Tomb Raider and Dirt 5, both at 1080p and 4K, with graphics settings cranked to Ultra.
+More specifically, we ran gaming benchmarks with built-in tools for Shadow of the Tomb Raider and Dirt 5, both at 1080p and 4K, with graphics settings cranked to ultra.
 This gave us a good baseline of how the different PCs would handle modern blockbuster games.
 Benchmarks don’t tell the whole story, though.
 So we also spent a ton of time playing Call of Duty: Black Ops Cold War, noting the frame rate in 4K and 1080p, again with graphics settings as high as they could go.

-To measure frame rates while simultaneously gaming, we used the Xbox Game Bar’s frames-per-second (FPS) overlay which averages the frame rate over the last 60 seconds.
+To measure frame rates while simultaneously gaming, we used the Xbox Game Bar’s frames-per-second overlay, which averages the frame rate over the last 60 seconds.
 We would then take note of the average five times during a gaming session, and average those numbers.
 The end result gave us a solid baseline of what frame rate you can expect.
 We also paid close attention to how loud the cooling system of each PC is, while monitoring for any graphic anomalies or performance hiccups.

 Outside of hands-on time, we also noted how easily these systems could be taken apart for owners to add or upgrade components on their own.